iamgabrielma/Javascript-Cookbook-Exercises/README.md

 # Javascript-Cookbook-Exercises

+###Work in Progress###

-<a href="http://amzn.to/1OfbGUO ">Javascript Cookbook Book Link</a>
+<a href="http://amzn.to/1OfbGUO" target="_blank">Javascript Cookbook Book Amazon Link</a>

+Solving and understanding all the exercises in the Javascript Cookbook from O'Reilly is one of my objetives for 2016 in this endeavor for learning Javascript properly and deeply.

+Some comments:

-If in the files a call to debug() can be seen instead of a console.foo() is due using JSC so I can test the exercises through the command line without having to use a browser or interface.
+The debug() method is used through the files as a result of using JSC for solving the exercises, so I can test and debug in the command line and not being in the need of a browser or graphical UI.
+It can be substituted easily for console.log() or other console.foo() methods.

-I wrote a post about it (Spanish) in aprendejs.es:
+If you're interested on how to use JSC and debug() I wrote a post about it (Spanish) in aprendejs.es:
 <a href="http://wp.me/p77DAf-g">Cómo ejecutar Javascript en Sublime Text</a>

-Links related to solving the exercises:
+###From here there will be dragons:###

 012
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach">forEach()</a>